amb-lucas/Elementar-meu-caro-Watson/README.md

 # How to run on Telegram

-Currently, there's a bot running the file under the name of "Elementar, meu caro Watson", it can also be found via @SistemasGeniais_bot.
+Currently, there's a bot running the file under the name of "Elementar, meu caro Watson", it can also be found via

 ```
 https://t.me/SistemasGeniais_bot